pankleks/picomqtt/README.md

 Kaluma library for MQTT on Raspberry Pico.

-This library is based on `https://www.espruino.com/modules/MQTT.js`, but stripped down for code and memory size.
+This library is based on `https://www.espruino.com/modules/MQTT.js`, but stripped down to basic functionallity only.

 ## Limitations